kpikl/JOB-APPLICATIONS/README.md

 4. CV2 TEMPLATE .pdf file
 5. COVER LETTER .tex file
 6. COVER LETTER .pdf file

+CV  = a bit more free spirited
+CV2 = polished, professional

 Any questions and feedback are welcome and can be made on my linkedIN profile and/or by email.
 Both are provided on my git profile and in each file.